vaguelyethnic/client-side-mastery/book-3-martins-aquarium/chapters/MM_SETUP.md

 Open the `index.html` file in a web browser to ensure that the basic structure is displayed correctly.
 You should see the page title, header, and footer.

 At this point, our movie showcase page is still empty, but we have set up the necessary files and structure to build upon in the upcoming chapters.

+## Step 4: Initialize Repository and First Commit

+1. Make a new repository named `dynamite-duo` on Github.
+2. In your project directory, run `git init` to create the local repository.
+3. Run `git add .` to stage the files.
+4. Run `git commit -m "Initial commit"` to commit the initial version of all of your files to the commit history.
+5. Get the SSH URL of your Github repository and run `git remote add origin ssh_url` and replace `ssh_url` with what you copied from Github.
+6. Push your code to Github with `git push -u origin main`.

 ## Explanation